walnuthq/madara-docs/docs/components/nodes.md

 Blockifier does simple transaction execution to calculate the state changes.
 On the other hand, SNOS provides much more data related to [proving](/components/prover).
 A devnet doesn't utilize a prover and can therefore utilize the simpler approach.

-- "How sequencers execute transactions?
-Blockifier is the execution engine, it takes a transaction, and state, execute it and returns the state diff of that txs.
-So, in block production module, Madara calls blockifier to execute the txs it receive.
-(so, we could add blockifier, but in general we can abstract us from that and think a sequencer as something that generates a block and it correspondent  sate diff)"

-"you can spin up a Madara instance in "sequencer mode".
-This would act as spinning up a "solo chain".
-Snos only enters into play in "appchain mode" -> when you want to settle in ethereum (L2) on Starknet (L3)"

-- Blockifier

 ### Gateway

 A gateway is a collection of endpoints at the node.